S&P 500 4,273.53

 You've probably heard of growth stocks before, but what is a growth stock mutual fund?
 When buying individual stocks, there's always the risk that a bad earnings report could significantly hurt the share price.

-What is a growth fund, exactly?
-Growth stock mutual funds are a combination of two different types of assets.
-A mutual fund is a collection of stocks, while growth stocks are a specific type of equity with certain attributes that appeal to more risk-tolerant investors.
+Growth stock mutual funds are a combination of 2 different types of assets.
+A mutual fund is a collection of stocks, while growth stocks are a specific type of equity with certain attributes that appeal to more risk-tolerance investors.
 Here's a more detailed description of both.

 Overview of how to invest in growth stock mutual funds

 Airbnb stock has been on a ride in the last 12 months.
-As the company stock chart shows below, gyrations of 20% or more have been commonplace for this volatile growth stock.
+The company stock chart shows that 20% or more gyrations have been commonplace for this volatile growth stock.
 One of the reasons growth stocks don't appeal to all investors is these violent upswings and downswings that often occur within the same year (or even quarter).

 Like most newer growth stocks, Airbnb's earnings have been all over the place.
 After a disastrous quarter at the end of 2020, Airbnb began producing better earnings and had a positive EPS by Q3 of 2021.
 The company has beaten analyst estimates in nine of the last 10 quarters.

-Airbnb institutional ownership decreased sharply during a $35 billion exodus in the third quarter of 2022.
+Airbnb institutional ownership decreased sharply during a $35 billion exodus in Q3 of 2022.
 Institutions had been buyers of Airbnb up until that quarter and have increased holdings each quarter since, but they've been net sellers of the stock over the last 12 months, and outflows have outpaced inflows by more than $31 billion.

-Mutual growth funds all have a fairly significant overlap in holdings, but you still need to read the prospectus of each and evaluate the concentration of its holdings.
+Growth stock mutual funds all have fairly significant overlap in holdings, but you still need to read the prospectus of each and evaluate the concentration of its holdings.
 Additionally, pay attention to the expense rate.
-Fund costs can significantly affect your profits over time, so ensure you're paying a fair rate for the type of exposure you seek.
-Similar funds often have different expense rates — you don't want to overpay for the same basket of stocks.
+Fund costs can significantly affect your profits over time, so ensure you’re paying a fair rate for the type of exposure you seek.
+Similar funds often have different expense rates, and you don't want to overpay for the same basket of stocks.

 One of the longest-running growth stock mutual funds is the Vanguard U.S. Growth Fund Investor Shares under the ticker VWUSX.
 The fund has more than $34 billion in assets under management and has been trading since 1959.